Raúl Ruidíaz

-Raúl Mario Ruidíaz Misitich (/es/; born 25 July 1990) is a Peruvian professional footballer who plays as a striker for Atlético Grau in the Peruvian Primera División.
+Raúl Mario Ruidíaz Misitich (/es/; born 25 July 1990) is a Peruvian professional footballer who plays as a striker for Liga 1 club Atlético Grau.

 His nickname, "The Flea", stems from his small frame and his ability to get past defenders with great ball control.
 Ruidíaz began his career at Universitario de Deportes in Peru and later played for Chilean Primera División club Universidad de Chile and Monarcas Morelia in Liga MX between stints with Universitario.
 He joined Seattle Sounders FC in 2018 and became their all-time top goalscorer in Major League Soccer play during his seven seasons with the club.

 Club career

 Universitario

 Ruidíaz grew up in the Lima neighbourhood of Villa María del Triunfo.
 He is of maternal Croatian descent.
 He made his first steps in club football at Primera División club Universitario de Deportes aged eight.
 In January 2008, the player was promoted to the first adult team and immediately loaned to América Cochahuayco, the club's filial team, directed by the coach Héctor Chumpitaz, a historic football player of the Peruvian national team in the 1982 World Cup.
 His first professional goal was against Hijos de Acosvinchos.
 After the arrival of Jorge Gonzáles, he began to play as a striker.

 Ruidíaz made his professional debut in the Peruvian First Division on 4 October 2009 against Total Chalaco in the Monumental, at the age of 19.
 The coach at the time, Juan Reynoso, decided to play him from the start of the match, which finished 2–1 in favor of Universitario.
 He finished the season by scoring 3 goals in 7 games in the Peruvian 2009 Championship and also won his first National title with Universitario de Deportes.
 Ruidíaz has often been called pequeño Messi (little Messi) in his home country, mainly because of his ability to charge a player one on one, as well as his unique technical skills.

 Ruidiaz was listed among the greatest talents of South American football by O Globo Brazilian newspaper in 2010.